andriy-demchyshyn/trust.network-neo4j/README.md

     "min_trust_level": 5
 }

 This message should find an receiver, which have appropriate topics in attributes.
 All participants in the path should be connected with a trust-level of 5 or more.

 Response 201
 {
     "from": "Garry",
     "path": ["Hermione"]
 }
-- the path from the message sender to the message receiver, including all intermediate agents.
+Response is the path from the message sender to the message receiver, including all intermediate agents.
 When we have more than one variant, we should return a shorter variant.
 ```

 ## Solution